AAA3A-AAA3A/AAA3A-cogs/medicat/README.rst

 Commands
 --------

-Here are all the commands included in this cog (1):
+Here are all the commands included in this cog (2):

 * ``[p]getlastbootablestoolsversions``
+ Get the latest versions of each Medicat USB bootable tool.
+* ``[p]getlastventoyversion``
+ Get the latest version of Ventoy.

 ------------
 Installation